benedekrozemberczki/HullCoverConditionedUnitDiskGraph/README.md

 Hull Cover Condition Unit Disk Graph Generator
 ============================================
 <p align="justify">
-A generator for unit disk graphs conditioned on concave hull cover.
-Tex text text.
+A generator for unit disk graphs conditioned on hull cover.
+The model first generates uniformly distributed points in 2 dimensions.
+Based on the input image does pointw which are not covered with black are deleted from the initial set of points.
+Using the remaining point a fixed r-radius unit disk graph is grown.
+Finally, the edge list of the graph is saved with a large resolution plot of the graph.

 </p>
 <div style="text-align:center"><img src ="mi.jpg" ,width=720/></div>